-- NOTE: DO NOT burst air into the system.
+NOTE: DO NOT burst air into the system.
 This can damage the water pump.
-It is better to let air in slowly. - 8.
-Drain Exterior Shower/Wash Stations.
-Attach exterior shower hose, then point shower hose toward ground and squeeze handle.
-Do this for both wash stations.
-Turn on the hot faucet, then the cold to drain any water left in the shower and sink lines.
+It is better to let air in slowly.

+7. Drain the Wash Station.
+(T36B Only).Point shower hose toward ground and squeeze handle.
+Turn on the faucet to drain any water left in the wash station line.

-Connect shower hose to Water Center Panel faucet (Located behind the passenger rear door), then squeeze handle until water stops flowing.
-Typical View
+Pull the shower head off of the storage latch and point away from the motorhome, (Located behind the passenger rear door), then squeeze handle until water stops flowing. -Typical View 8.
+Open galley sink faucet until water stops flowing, then close.